Password management is always a challenge. Not only do users love to never change their password, they also like to keep it as simple as possible.

 Perhaps you’re less concerned about the structure of the password your users choose.
 You want to make sure they change their passwords frequently.
 Shield allows you to set a frequency with which passwords will expire.
 You can choose either the number of days since the user last changed their password or the the number of days since the user last logged in.

 Account Lock-Out Rules.

-Sometimes it’s not your users you’re worried about but rather less savoury individuals that try to hack you by just trying password after password.
+Sometimes it’s not your users you’re worried about but rather less savory individuals who try to hack you by just trying one password after another.
 To mitigate this risk Shield allows you to set Account Lock-Out Rules.
-You can establish not only how many failed login attempts a user is allowed but also the lock-out duration when the user hits that attempt limit.
+You can establish not only how many failed login attempts a user is allowed, but also the lock-out duration when the user hits that attempt limit.

 Password Reuse Rules.

 Even with rules enforcing regular password changes, sometimes users just alternate between the same two passwords every time.
-To limit this behaviour, Shield allows you to block password reuse so that passwords cannot be reused within the number of days you establish.
-Alternatively you can establish how many passwords a user has to use before they can begin reusing passwords.
+To limit this behavior, Shield allows you to block reuse so that passwords cannot be reused within the number of days you establish.
+Alternatively you can establish how many passwords a user has to use before they can begin reusing them.

-If you’re looking for really tight security, two-factor authentication is also an option.
-When logging into Shield users will receive a password via email.
-If you use BEAM, our integrated notification system, two-factor authentication via SMS is also available.
+If you’re looking for really tight security, Shield offers two-factor authentication an an option for password management.
+When logging into Shield, users will receive a password via email.
+If you use Shield Communications, our integrated notification system, two-factor authentication via SMS is also available.